itfanr/ros2-wiki/Linux-Development-Setup.md

 #### RTI Connext

 To use RTI Connext you will need to have obtained a license from RTI.
-Add the following line to your `.bashrc` file:
+Add the following line to your `.bashrc` file pointing to your copy of the license.
 ```
 export RTI_LICENSE_FILE=path/to/rti_license.dat
 ```